It is a synthetic drug that belongs to the triptan class of drugs. It is used to treat cluster headaches and migraines.

-The effect of renal impairment on the pharmacokinetics of Sumatriptan has not been examined, but little clinical effect is expected as Sumatriptan is largely metabolized to an inactive substance.
+The effect of renal impairment on the pharmacokinetics of Sumatriptan has not been examined, but a little clinical development is expected as Sumatriptan is primarily metabolized to an inactive substance.

-The liver plays an important role in the presystemic clearance of orally administered Sumatriptan.
-Consequently, the bioavailability of sumatriptan after oral administration may be markedly increased in patients with liver disease.
+The liver plays a vital role in the systemic clearance of orally administered Sumatriptan.
+Consequently, the bioavailability of Sumatriptan after oral administration may be markedly increased in patients with liver disease.

-In a small study of patients with hepatic impairment (N = 8) matched for sex, age, and weight with healthy subjects, patients with hepatic impairment had an approximately 70% increase in AUC and C max and by a maximum of 40 minutes earlier. compared to healthy ones.
+In a small study of patients with hepatic impairment (N = 8) matched for sex, age, and weight with healthy subjects, patients with hepatic impairment had an approximately 70% increase in AUC and C max by 40 minutes earlier.
+We compared them to healthy ones.

-The pharmacokinetics of oral Sumatriptan in the elderly (mean age 72 years, 2 men and 4 women) and in patients with migraine (mean age 38 years, 25 men and 155 women) was similar to that of healthy men (mean age ), 30 years).
+The pharmacokinetics of oral Sumatriptan in the elderly (mean age 72 years, two men and four women) and in patients with migraine (mean age 38 years, 25 men and 155 women) were similar to that of healthy men (mean age ), 30 years).